*includes spoilers from various Marvel movies, yes, even Endgame*

 Here are 6 things depressed people can learn from The Avengers:

 - We can all start over.
 Our beloved Natasha Romanoff aka Black Widow, rest in peace, was a wonderful fighter who had a lot of blood on her hands but she started over.
 The Avengers were her family and they accepted her with all her flaws and red history.
 She didn’t die with blood on her hands; she died a hero, she died a warrior.
+You too can start over, no matter how awful your past is.

 - Accept the dark side of you.
 Bruce wasn’t always proud of Hulk but eventually, he learnt how to accept him and later became one with him.
 That thing you have inside of you that scares you, how about you try to face it?
 Because usually, the dark side we have inside is not really that dark, it’s just unexplored.
+And if the darkness really is that dark, then accept that it exists while working with your doctor through it.
+Especially, if you have something that you cannot cure.

 - Forgive yourself for the mistakes you were taught to make.
 Bucky was brainwashed to become one of the greatest assassins of all time but not because he wanted to, but because HYDRA had him under control.
 When people learnt about that, they forgave him and accepted him.
 And he accepted himself, too, because he is actually a good man who was practically programmed to kill against his will.
 Sometimes we are taught to be a certain way but it’s not who we really are, and sometimes being depressed makes us do things we don’t want to.